nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 ## Queueing at The Counters

-The Bank has now decided to streamline its operations and change all counters to be either withdrawal or deposit counters.
-At these counters, customers can only

-In addition, the Bank decided to rearrange the layout and make some space for queues at the counters.
+The Bank has now decided to streamline its operations and rearrange the layout and make some space for queues at the counters.
 With that, customers can now wait at individual counters.
+Customers can also now come to the bank to open a bank account, as well as withdraw or deposit money.

 In this lab, we will modify the simulation to add a counter queue to each counter.
 If all the counters are busy when a customer arrives, the customer will join a queue and wait.
 When a counter becomes available, the customer at the front of the queue will proceed to the counter for service.
 Each counter queue has a maximum queue length of $L$.
 If every counter queue has reached its maximum capacity of $L$, then an arriving customer has to wait at the entrance queue.

 Just like Lab 2, the entrance queue has a maximum queue length of $m$.
-If there are already m customers waiting in the entrance queue, an arriving customer will be turned away.
+If there are already $m$ customers waiting in the entrance queue, an arriving customer will be turned away.

 With the addition of counters, there is a change to the customer behavior in choosing which counter to join:

-- If more than one counter available, a customer will go to the counter with the smallest id (just like Lab 2)
+- If more than one counter is available, a customer will go to the counter with the smallest id (just like Lab 2)

 - If none of the counters is available, then the customer will join the counter with the shortest queue.
 If there are two counters with the same queue length, we break ties with their id.